 To access the Door-in-Door compartment, lightly press the button on the right refrigerator door handle until you hear a click to open the door.
-There is no need to grip the handle when opening the Door-in-Door compartment.

 Door-in-Door Case

 To open the Door-In-Door case, pull evenly on the marked area.
 The Door-In-Door Case is removable for easy cleaning and adjustment.